Burnallover/frisquet-mqtt/README.md

 - Setpoint temperature
 - Exterior temperature
 - payload received
+- Ecs temperature
+- start temperature
+- Cdc temperature
+- Gas heating consumption
+- Gas water heating consumption

 Buttons are :

 - switch to initiate the association of an emulated external temperature sensor
 - switch to initiate the association of an emulated Frisquet connect box
+- switch to erase the NVS memory of the ESP32

 Input select :

+- prefilled mode to manage heating mode of the boiler
 - prefilled mode to manage heating mode of the boiler

 Some of this code was found on https://forum.hacf.fr/t/pilotage-chaudiere-frisquet-eco-radio-system-visio/19814/90